ramessesii2/finops-agent-lt/README.md

 ## Quick Start
 #### Prerequisites

-- Access to a Prometheus instance or Prometheus compatible endpoint for fetching metrics.
+- Access to a Prometheus instance **or** any Prometheus-compatible HTTP endpoint.
+  This can be:
+  - A direct Prometheus server (`http://prometheus:9090`) running inside your cluster.
+  - The “KOF” proxy that exposes a Prometheus-style API.

 ### Docker Deployment